 The walk itself is twice a day (10:30am & 2pm) every day.
 The walk is a little over a mile and the tour lasts 2 hours.

 Reykjavík’s main landmark is Hallgrímskirkja, a Lutheran church.

-You will have no problem finding it as it is the tallest building in all of town and visible from numerous points in the city.
+You will have no problem finding it as it is the tallest building in all of the town and visible from numerous points in the city.

-It was designed by Guðjón Samúelsson who drew upon the Icelandic environment that surrounded him, the vision of lava as it cools into basalt rock and took nearly 40 years to build.
+It was designed by Guðjón Samúelsson who drew upon the Icelandic environment that surrounded him, the vision of lava as it cools into basalt rock, and took nearly 40 years to build.